 Rising labor costs and organizational challenges

-As appealing as the AB 2932 bill sounds, not everyone is on board with a shorter work week.
+As appealing as it might sound, not everyone is on board with a shorter work week.

-SHMR also warns that the bill could lead to more issues such as staffing shortages, higher labor costs, and cause financial issues for businesses recovering from the COVID-19 pandemic.
+SHMR also warns that such a bill could lead to more issues such as staffing shortages, higher labor costs, and cause financial issues for businesses recovering from the COVID-19 pandemic.

 Similarly, the California Chamber of Commerce included AB 2932 on its “Job Killers” list by stating the bill significantly increases labor costs by requiring overtime pay after 32 hours.